jagotu/BACIL/thesis_text/thesis_text.md

 15: OPCODE_RET
 ```

-Our intepreter might look something like this:
+Our interpreter might look something like this:

 ```
 pc = 0 //bytecode offset